AshwinRaikar88/Blinky/README.md

 *  New funtionalities will be added
 *  This program was successfully tested on windows

 ## Thanks
-Thanks to [@rishikksh20](https://github.com/rishikksh20) for his code on Liveness-Detection, the module that helps in implementing blink detection.
+Thanks to [@Adrian Rosebrock](https://github.com/jrosebr1) for his code on Eye blink detection with OpenCV, Python, and dlib, the module that helps in implementing blink detection.

+Adrian Rosebrock, Eye blink detection with OpenCV, Python, and dlib, PyImageSearch, https://www.pyimagesearch.com/2017/04/24/eye-blink-detection-opencv-python-dlib/, accessed on 28 April 2020